-This guide explains how to control any Android device from any computer.
-Then, share a list of the best apps to control Android from a PC or Google Chrome.
-Giving you more ways to multitask or do more with your phone or tablet, plus it’s a cool trick to show your friends and family.
+This guide explains how to control any Android device from your computer.
+Then, we’ll share a list of the best apps to control Android from a PC or Google Chrome.
+Giving you more ways to multitask and do more with your phone or tablet, plus it’s a cool trick to show your friends and family.

 There are several different reasons for using a computer to control your Android device.
-Whether that’s to easily send and receive text messages from a PC or to enjoy games on a bigger screen or sending text messages from a computer.
+Whether that’s playing games or apps on a bigger screen or sending text messages from a computer.
 You can even do this to play Android games with a keyboard and mouse.

-Additionally, this is great for business users or teachers sharing emails and presentations on the big screen.
+Additionally, this is a great tip for business users or teachers sharing emails and presentations on the big screen.
 I do this to play Clash of Clans on a 30-inch monitor.
 You’ll find several apps with this functionality, and each one has slightly different features or controls.

 Keep in mind that the setup process is different depending on which program you download.
 Some like Samsung’s Sidesync are simple, while others take a bit longer.
 And yes, most of the apps on our list let you control Android from a Mac.
 You can even use apps like Vysor to mirror Android inside the Google Chrome Browser so it works on any operating system.

 Best Apps to Control Android from a Computer

 Each of these apps will share your entire Android experience on a computer.
 Whether that’s just mirroring the display, or giving you full access to send messages, control the screen, and do more with your device.
 You could even do this to play Fortnite in your living room if an Android is all you own.

 First up is ApowerMirror, a powerful program that gives you absolute control over all aspects of Android from a computer.
 This will let you mirror your Android phone or tablet and control it with a keyboard and mouse.
 You can also use ApowerMirror to take screenshots, record your phone screen, and more.